argi00/Interface-Agro_Niger/README.md

-# Welcome to your Expo app 👋
+# Welcome to Agro Niger 👋

+This is a tomato diseases classifier.
 The first thing you need to do is install all the required dependencies listed in `requirements.txt` by running:

    ```bash